 I like pieces of clothing that are easy to mix and match.
 Especially cardigans should work with everything in your closet.
 This basic style works wonders with skirts and dresses, and compliments looks built around trousers.
-The only thing that can clash with this cardigan is its colour.
+The only thing that can clash with this cardigan is its color.
 I’ve sorted out that problem by making two: one in basic black, and one in petrol blue.
 The blue version is actually made with a combination of two yarns.
 A light, upcycled acrylic in petrol blue, and a satin finished black yarn also upcycled.
-The combo of two textures and colours left a unique finish, and made the blue cardigan decadently heavy.
+The combo of two textures and colors gave the blazer a unique finish, and made the blue cardigan decadently heavy.
 I’ve often heard that one shouldn’t mix different weights and finishes, but I think it’s a way to add detail to a basic garment.
+As long as the yarns can both be washed in the same temperature, it’s OK to go nuts.
 I recommend playing around with yarns.
 After all, crocheting should be fun and rewarding.

 The black version is made with basic cotton.
 I chose to use upcycled materials for both black and blue crochet cardigan.
 You can find a short tute on how to salvage yarn here, but feel free to use freshly bought yarn or something from your stash instead.
 This crochet cardigan works with any kind of sport weight yarn.
 As long as the gauge matches, you’re good to go!

 Both these cardigans have quickly become my absolute favourites.
 They’re easy to pair, comfy to wear, and offer the right amount of warmth to casual outfits.
 With a sleek shape, they’re even nice to wear under winter coats!

 I hope you’ll enjoy the Heather’s Basic Blazer crochet pattern!